exercism/blog/posts/interview-with-ryan-potts.md

-_An interview with [Ryan Potts](https://exercism.io/profiles/rpottsoh) in which he and [Jeremy Walker](https://exercism.io/profiles/iHiD) discuss Delphi, the things he's learnt from being a contributor to Exercism, and his experiences of programming in industries that are still offline._
+_An interview with [Ryan Potts](https://exercism.io/profiles/rpottsoh) in which he and [Jeremy Walker](https://exercism.io/profiles/iHiD) discuss Delphi, the things he's learnt from being a contributor to Exercism, and his experiences of programming in industries that are still "offline"._

 **Hi Ryan.
 Thanks for taking the time to chat with me.
 You're the maintainer of the Delphi track on Exercism.
 How did you get into Delphi?**